 A core component of a flexible data management approach is the separation of data and execution.
 Don’t manage data in the same place where you manage sending email, or web site content, etc. Why?

 The Pillars of a Data Management Foundation Incorporating Mobile: Flexible and Comprehensive

-Rapidly evolving technology and customer behavior mandates a data foundation that is flexible and comprehensive.
+Rapidly evolving technology and customer behavior mandates a data foundation that is flexible and comprehensive (check out: Tealium for Mobile).
 But what does it mean, specifically, for a data foundation to be flexible and comprehensive?

 Starts with Flexible Data Collection:

 Flexibility with data collection directly leads to creating a comprehensive data foundation.
 The more data types that can be collected and managed together, the more that data can be used in creative ways to produce desirable results.
 Specifically, the following data collection capabilities lead to a flexible foundation:

 Omnichannel and Offline Data – There is also data that exists offline or, that can only be ingested via a CSV upload.
 To guarantee all data types can be leveraged, data platforms should be able to ingest offline data sources.